TiagoBsCastro/Corso-COSMOLOGIA-II/README.md

-# Corso-COSMOLOGIA-II
+# Corso-COSMOLOGIA-II - UNITs

-## Cosmology 2 Tutorials - University of Trieste

-This repository contains a crash course on python as part of Cosmology-II course.
+This repository contains a crash course on Python as part of the Cosmology-II course.

 ## Contents